-survey and that we have applied a simple dynamic model.
+Our modelling analysis provides a coherent account of the SARS-CoV-2 pandemic in Kenya up to end September 2020.
+Limitations include lacking information on the PCR testing denominators for the full time frame, the limited serological survey and that we have applied a simple dynamic model.
 In mitigation similar results were obtained when excluding all negative tests, and the dynamic model is transparently a fit to the data where the availability of the latter is a key strength of our study.

 Our analysis suggests that 30-50% of the urban population were already exposed by the end of September, and that the first wave of the Kenya epidemic peaked in the urban and semi-urban counties during a period of relatively little restrictions or physical distancing.
-This infers a burden of infection in Nairobi and Mombasa similar to extremely hard-hit cities in South America at the same time, e.g. Manaus.
-However, in Manaus there was a substantial first epidemic wave through April-June 2020, with about 50% of the population infected, followed by a long epidemic tail leading to an estimated total 75% attack rate by the end of 2020.
-In Kenya, the second wave came shortly after the first (October to December 2020), which suggests that the causes of the Kenyan second wave are complex.
+This level of exposure however was not sufficient to prevent a second wave which came shortly after the first (October to December 2020), which we assume to have resulted from heterogeneous spread of the virus, perhaps due to variation in population susceptibility, transmissibility or social interactivity